-Asulkan Valley is a long, rewarding day hike in Glacier National Park, Rogers Pass, Canada.
+Asulkan Valley is a long, rewarding day hike in Glacier National Park, Rogers Pass, British Columbia, Canada.

 Today is the final day of hiking in Rogers Pass for this trip.
 The morning is brisk and cool but sky is clear and most of the smoke from the huge fires in central British Columbia has dissipated.
 The day is forecast to be very hot.
 The Asulkan Valley hike is 15 kilometers (9⅜ miles) return with a net elevation gain of 925 meters (3,035 ft) to the end of the trail near Asulkan Hut.